cetic/honeypot/State Ot Art.md

 ![Basic Honeypot Exemple](/IMAGES/Honeypot-Characteristics-Strength-Weaknes-tab.png)
 <b> Fig.4 - Table of strengths and weaknesses of honeypots characteristics </b> [^19]

-## Measures of Effectiveness

-## Honeynet
-The capabilities of a single honeypot are limited to its characteristics.
-Today, many honeypot systems focus on combining different types of honeypot to achieve an optimized solution.
-A honeynet is an extension of the honeypot concept respecting a certain topology.

-In his article, Wenjun's Fan [^2] proposes a honey network taxonomy that facilitates their classification and study.
-It is composed of 3 main features:
-Data control: Set of measures aimed at reducing the risk that a honeypot will be compromised and used to attack other systems.
-Outbound attacks must be controlled to protect non-honeypot systems

-Data capture: Its purpose is to capture and record and collect the activities of attackers in order to be exploited later.
-3 critical data capture layers have been identified:
-* The layer related to incoming and outgoing connections stored in the firewall logs.
-* The traffic analysis layer, which checks packets and their payloads as they enter and leave the honeynet.
-* The layer related to activity on the system (system calls, modified files, attacker's keystroke, etc).

-Data collection: Means necessary and used to guarantee the safe transfer of data collected by honeypots to a centralized point.

 ## Type of attacks

 In order to study the behavior of attackers, it is necessary to make sure that they do not reach the legitimate resources, but the honeypot.